kurijlj/Radiochromic_Denoiser/README.md

 # Radiochromic_Denoiser
-Simple python script to average and denoise a set of radiochromic film scans using Wiener filter.
+Simple python script to average a set of radiochromic film scans, and remove noise from averaged image using median or Wiener filter.